 Who can qualify for a South African Relatives visa?

 The Relatives Visa allows any person who is an immediate family member to apply.
-Immediate family members can include; spouses, life partners, parents, brothers or sisters.
-We recommend that you seek advice from one of our qualified SA immigration staff, as criteria differ within this visa category.
+Immediate family members can include spouses, life partners, parents, brothers or sisters.
+We recommend that you seek advice from one of our qualified SA immigration staff, as the criteria differ within this visa category.
 In some instances, other visa options might be best.

 The criteria to apply for a South African Relatives Visa